OpenLiberty/demo-devmode/README.md

 ### Hot debugging

-1. Connect to the debug port 7777 with a debugger.
+1. In `src/main/java/io/openliberty/sample/system/SystemLivenessCheck.java`, set a breakpoint inside the `call()` method.

+2. Attach your IDE's debugger to port `7777`.
+For example, in VS Code, click `Debug` > `Add Configuration...` > `Java: Attach` > set `"port": "7777"`.
+Then `View` > `Debug` > select `Debug (Attach)`, then press the arrow icon to start debugging.

+3. In your browser, go to http://localhost:9080/health.

+4. Notice your IDE pauses at the breakpoint that you set, allowing you to debug.

+5. Disconnect the debugger.

-2. When you are done, press Ctrl-C in the console to terminate dev mode and stop your server.
+6. When you are done, press Ctrl-C in the console to terminate dev mode and stop your server.

 ## VS Code extension